Be the hit of the party and help your guests make themselves at home with these ideas.

 Store an ample supply of guest towels in your guest room so your visitors won’t have to ask or hunt around for them.

 Have a Wi-Fi connection?
-Make it easily accessible by providing the log-in/password information on a slip of paper and placing it somewhere in the guest's room.
+Make it easily accessible to your guests by providing the log-in/password information on a slip of paper and placing it somewhere in the room.

 Add a few thoughtful touches—such as a few best-selling paperbacks or a selection of their favorite magazines on the nightstand.

-A good hostess knows her guests well, so stock up on a few of their favorite foods.
+A good hostess knows their guests well, so stock up on a few of their favorite foods.
 Breakfast foods that are easy to prepare (bagels, fruit, granola) will be a big hit.

-For their days and nights on the town give guests some ideas of places to visit, complete with directions, telephone numbers, hours, etc. Place a few menus of your favorite local restaurants in their room.
+For their days and nights on the town, give them some ideas of places to visit, complete with directions, telephone numbers, hours, etc. Place a few menus of your favorite local restaurants in their room.